 Advice on most statistical questions can be handled in the Department, but for many out of the ordinary problems, the Applied Statistics Lab (ASL) is a free service run by the staff in the Dr. Bing Zhang Department of Statistics.
 ASL staff also offer software feestival workshops in R and SAS.

 The Department and the University provide excellent computing facilities.
 The Department has a micro-computing lab of several PC’s connected to a network that is used by graduate students for word processing, statistical analysis and access to the Internet.
 In addition, the Computing Center at the University of Kentucky provides computing facilities for the faculty and students through a UNIX mainframe computer.
-Many computing support services have been consolidated at the new Social Sciences Teaching and Research Statistics Center (SSTARS).
-The SSTARS Center provides access to microcomputer statistical software, computing and statistical consulting, and short courses on using statistical software.
-The Center maintains an extensive collection of social science data sets and can order others, usually quickly and at no cost to students.
-Between them, the Computing Center, SSTARS, and the Department provide access to most software currently used in political analysis, including SPSS, SAS, EQS, NUD-IST, STATA, Statistica, Amos, RATS, LIMDEP, LISREL, and GAUSS.
+Students can find low-cost or free access to just about any software package used in the social sciences.

 Political Science Graduate Student Association